2023 Camp Dates

 Club Recreation

-In addition to the scheduled recreational period, campers entering 2nd through 5th grade participate in Club Recreation.
-Campers select their own activity each day and participate at their own pace.
-A variety of games and sports are offered: volleyball, football, kickball, relays and more.
-Campers may even choose to relax under a shady tree with friends, engage in a board game, sketch a drawing, jump rope, weave a lanyard or engage in any age-appropriate activity.
+A variety of activities are offered: volleyball, football, kickball, relays, and more.
+Campers may also choose to relax under a shady tree with their friends, play a board game, create something unique in arts and crafts, or engage in any age-appropriate activity.

 Special Event Days